luciferous/cats/README.md

 *(This is an alpha product.)*

-Categories for Javascript adapted from Haskell's `Control.Monad`.
+Categories for Javascript adapted from Haskell's `Control` modules.

 ```javascript
 var main = Monad.do